How to Buy a Foreclosed Home

 This letter includes pertinent information about the transaction, such as your address, your name, and the price you wish to pay for the property.
 It should also list the earnest money deposit that you're comfortable with paying.
 In most cases, an earnest money deposit is around 1%-3% of the property's purchase price.
 Once the deal is approved, this money will be used to cover some of your closing costs and down payment.

-Step 6: Importance of Appraisal and Inspection for Foreclosures
+Step 6: Order an Appraisal and Home Inspection

 When you buy a foreclosure, you must obtain an inspection and appraisal.
 The appraisal allows you to identify the property's current market value.
 The purpose of the appraisal is to make sure that your lender doesn't give you too much money.
 It also ensures that you don't pay too much for the property.